ZPigot/React-Portfolio-Project/README.md

+A simple but straight forward website where i have used Vite and React to build a portfolio.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.